marshalsimons/Research-Papers/README.md

-# Collection of papers I have written during my time at Dakota State University.
+# Collection of papers and presentations from my time at Dakota State University.

 **Favorite Papers** is a collection of papers I either thoroughly enjoyed writing or felt I did exceptionally well on.